Zorium/zorium-site/src/components/docs/api.md

 Render a virtual-dom tree to a string
 Completes after all states have settled to a value, or the request times out.
 The default timeout is 250ms.
 Errors may contain the last successful rendering (in case of timeout or error) on `error.html`

+**Note: Server-Side rendering is meant to stay separate from the API layer and only pre-render the DOM.
+i.e. keep the client-server model you would use for a single-page application**

 ```coffee
 ###